 The Lucy Stone Non-Partisan Equal Suffrage League’s name is long, but with good reason.
 The League was formed “expressly to secure the political enfranchisement of the women in the state of Nevada and to study the duties of citizenship.”
 Also, prior to 1894, “equal suffrage had been endorsed in platforms of the Progressive, Socialist, and Democratic Parties of Nevada, and was supported by many leading Republicans.
 The (equal suffrage) campaign was absolutely non-partisan and was advanced as a work of justice and good government.”
 Williamson and the other activists of the time had the support of the political parties and, by being nonpartisan, their cause could without offense cross party lines and gain wide support.

 In less than one year after the suicide of her husband, Frances had made herself known throughout the state.
 She had many lengthy, articulate and persuasive letters on equal suffrage published in a number of newspapers.
-(Click here to see a partial text of her letter of Dec.
+(Click here to see a letter of Dec.
 13, 1894 to the Reno Evening Gazette) Many editors and readers were supportive to her cause, many were not.
 Those in opposition to equal suffrage did not state that women could not handle the responsibilities of governing, but that women should not be dragged down to the level of political work because they were “…..too good to wade in the slums of politics as men do…”

 By late April 1895, one year after Williamson’s husband’s suicide, the suffrage league had passed into oblivion.
 It had experienced great success in its year of existence.
 Diligent lobbying of legislators and heartfelt debate by many concerned individuals had led to passage of a suffrage resolution in the Nevada Assembly and Senate in February, 1895.